July 7th, 2019

 Distance in miles: 22

 Our cow pasture was great, one of my best nights of sleep.
 The cow alarm goes off early though, and I am awake by 4:30 am.
 An early start towards town isn’t a bad thing.
 Except that we immediately miss an alternate route that would have shaved at least an hour.
-I’m not looking for short cuts but since we are road walking most of the day, what difference does it make if we take the most direct road?
+I’m not only looking for short cuts but since we’re road walking most of the day anyway, what difference does it make if we take the most direct road?

 Instead, we go on a circuitous and confusing networks of dirt roads, having to check our GPS at every intersection.
 At one point we are off trail by .3 miles, go all the way back to where we show we are on trail, and there is nothing else there.
 A very faint road leads off in the correct direction but the route hasn’t been followed or maintained in years.
 We end up walking back down the road to where my map shows it meets with the trail again.